The first computing devices and machines. Calculating machine

 1974 - several companies announced the creation of a personal computer based on the Intel-8008 microprocessor - a device that performs the same functions as a large computer, but is designed for one user.

-1975 - the first commercially distributed personal computer Altair-8800 appeared based on the Intel-8080 microprocessor.
-This computer had only 256 bytes of RAM and no keyboard or screen.
+1975 - the first commercially distributed personal computer Altair-8800 based on the Intel-8080 microprocessor appeared.
+This computer had only 256 bytes of RAM, and there was no keyboard or screen.

-Late 1975 - Paul Allen and Bill Gates (the future founders of Microsoft) created a Basic language interpreter for the Altair computer, which allowed users to simply communicate with the computer and easily write programs for it.
+Late 1975 - Paul Allen and Bill Gates (future founders of Microsoft) created a Basic language interpreter for the Altair computer, which allowed users to simply communicate with the computer and easily write programs for it.

-August 1981 - IBM introduced the IBM PC.
-A 16-bit Intel-8088 microprocessor was used as the main microprocessor of the computer, which allowed working with 1 megabyte of memory.
+August 1981 - IBM introduced the IBM PC personal computer.
+The main microprocessor of the computer was a 16-bit Intel-8088 microprocessor, which allowed working with 1 megabyte of memory.

-1980s - 4th generation of computers, built on large integrated circuits.
-Microprocessors are implemented in the form of a single microcircuit, mass production of personal computers.
+1980s - 4th generation of computers built on large integrated circuits.
+Microprocessors are implemented in the form of a single chip, mass production of personal computers.

 1990s — 5th generation of computers, ultra-large integrated circuits.
 Processors contain millions of transistors.
-Emergence of global computer networks of mass use.
+The emergence of global computer networks for mass use.

 2000s — 6th generation of computers.
-Computer integration and household appliances, embedded computers, development of network computing.
+Integration of computers and household appliances, embedded computers, development of network computing.

 We recommend reading